Chameleon-neutrino conformal coupling and MSW-mediated solar neutrino deficit: Chameleon screening mechanism

 and the mass of fluctuations around the minimum, i.e.,

 both depend explicitly on the ambient matter density $\rho$.
-Expanding the scalar field around its background value up to linear order, i.e., $\phi(r) = \phi_0 + \delta\phi(r)$, allows us to reduce Eq.(\ref{eqnA.3}) to an equation for the perturbative part
+Expanding the scalar field around its background value up to linear order, i.e., $\phi(r) = \phi_0 + \delta\phi(r)$, allows us to reduce Eq.(\ref{eqnA.2}) to an equation for the perturbative part

 where the source $\rho(r)$ on the right-hand side imposes matter effects in the scalar field.
-We assume that the mass density inside the Sun can be described by an exponential function, as shown in Fig.\ref{fig6}:
+The solar standard model allows us to investigate the interior density profile \cite{Bahcall-Density}.
+To have analytical solutions, density profile inside the Sun can be approximated by a best-fit exponential function (see Fig. \ref{fig8}):

-where the parameter $\lambda$ is considered a positive constant, and $R_{\odot}$ and $R\equiv r/R_{\odot}$ are the solar and dimensionless fractional radii, respectively.